What is MDF?

 It is a premium, no-added-formaldehyde MDF manufactured with annually renewable rice straw fiber, a byproduct of the rice harvest each season.
 Calplant’s MDF will consistently meet, and in some instances exceed, performance expectations for traditional MDF, competing directly with wood-based MDF in the marketplace.

-All fiber for the operation will be procured annually within 15-25 miles of the plant location.
+All fiber for the operation will be procured annually within 25 miles of the plant location.

 Siempelkamp, a global leader of composite panel manufacturing technology, is the equipment designer, manufacturer and installation supervisor during plant construction.

-The Generation 9 Siempelkamp press is 10 feet wide and 115 feet long (35 meters).
+The ContiRoll® Generation 9 Siempelkamp press is 10 feet wide x 117 feet (35.4 meters) long.